horatiu-negutoiu/notes/programming/python/05-python-environments.md

 # Python Environments

 Pyenv and Pipenv are a solid combination together.
 Pyenv allows setting of desired python versions by specifying it in a `.python-version` file.
-Pipenv then will create a virtual environment, using that python version, along with locking down of package versions.
+Then, Pipenv will create a virtual environment, using that python version, along with locking down of package versions.

 As an added bonus, installing Oh-My-Zsh along with a nice theme can be a nice bonus to a clean, stable, predictable environment.